Skip to main

 • Standardized test scores (optional)

 If you didn’t submit ACT/SAT scores initially, you still have the option to send them.
-Additionally, seventh-semester grades or new achievements can make a big difference in our decision process.
+You may also submit an updated transcript showing seventh-semester grades.

 What Are My Next Steps?